charlotte-ruby/impressionist/README.md

         @widget.impressionist_count(:filter=>:ip_address)

+7. Get the unique impression count from a model filtered by params.
+This in turn will give you impressions with unique params.

+        @widget.impressionist_count(:filter => :params)

-7. Get the unique impression count from a model filtered by session hash.
+8. Get the unique impression count from a model filtered by session hash.
 Same as #6 regarding request hash.
 This may be more desirable than filtering by IP address depending on your situation, since filtering by IP may ignore visitors that use the same IP.
 The downside to this filtering is that a